How can asset owners integrate an equity factor allocation into their existing roster of active managers?

 Active Risk Allocation

 In short, asset owners who wish to preserve their existing roster of active managers, and incorporate factor views, might consider a top-down factor implementation.
-This approach distributes the bulk of the risk budget to active management, while funding the factor allocation from the core passive allocation.
+This approach distributes the bulk of the risk budget to active management, while funding the factor allocation from the core indexed allocation.

 Asset owners who wish to preserve their existing roster of active managers, and have high-conviction factor views, might consider a split of capital between active management and a bottom-up factor implementation.
 This approach more evenly distributes the risk budget to active management and the factor allocation.
 The factor allocation is partially funded from active management in this scenario.

-Lastly, asset owners who pursue a “barbell” strategy between core passive and active management might consider a low volatility factor allocation.
+Lastly, asset owners who pursue a “barbell” strategy between core indexed and active management might consider a low volatility factor allocation.
 This approach can either derisk the equity program, or increase the allocation to active management.
 These three approaches are summarized below.

 Implementing a factor allocation using risk budgeting